Join Us First-Year Students

 Use whichever application platform you prefer, just remember to leave enough time to submit by the deadline!

-Each year, the Schreyer Honors College requires potential Scholars to answer three essay questions.
+The Schreyer Honors College first-year application will have two essay questions, in addition to several shorter prompts.
 These questions change on a yearly basis and are meant to elicit well-written, comprehensive responses.
-Essay responses have a maximum word count of 800 words.
+Each essay response has a maximum word count of 800 words.

-Get started on your essays early — they are released on our website in late June or early July.
+Get started on your essays early — they are released on our website in July.

 There is no right or wrong essay answer — just answer the question to the best of your ability.
 Our questions are designed to push you to think, do some research, and apply your knowledge.
 Be honest, be genuine, and allow your character and personality shine through your writing.